At a Glance

 ✨Tip Number 4

 Network with current or former employees if possible.
-They can provide insights into the company culture and what the hiring managers are really looking for.
-This information can help you tailor your approach and show that you’re a good cultural fit for the team.
+They can provide insights into the company culture and what it takes to succeed in the role, which can be invaluable during your application process.

 We think you need these skills to ace Trainee Electrical Assembler